 A bit of history

 In its original presentation, the wording of the Dutch System was more similar to a software algorithm than a classical set of rules.
 There was a good reason behind that.
 In fact, the legend says that first came the Swiss Master program that was implementing the Dutch System, then the rules to be published by FIDE were modelled on the behaviour of such program.

-This dichotomy in the Dutch rules was, for quite a long time, the main source of confusion for both arbiters and programmers: should they follow (implement) the rules described in the handbook or behave as Swiss Master was behaving (build a clone for programmers)?
+This dichotomy in the Dutch rules was, for quite a long time, the main source of confusion for both arbiters and programmers: should they follow (implement) the rules described in the handbook or behave as Swiss Master was behaving (i.e. "build a clone" in programmers' lingo)?

 On top of that, at least until 2011, the FIDE handbook (at that time, section C.04.1, called “Swiss System Based On Rating”) was not very helpful, as some of its rules, perhaps because of how they were born, were ambiguous when not inconsistent.
 The end-result of this was that there were some situations (rather extreme situations, indeed) in which different officially FIDE endorsed programs produced different pairings, even in top brackets.
 And all of them could be right!